dillingerlab/dillingerlabs.tech/pages/books.md

 layout: page
 ---
 ## Current
-- title: Write Great Code
+- Type Talk at Work

 ## In the queue
 {% for book in site.data.queue %}